uhm-descartes/ee645/morea/linear-models/assessment-logistic.md

 morea_labels:
 ---

-From koa, obtain the Hawaii-Mar dataset that contains hourly weather data in the month of Mar for Hawaii for approximately 40 years.
+1. From google drive, obtain the Hawaii-Mar dataset that contains hourly weather data in the month of Mar for Hawaii for approximately 40 years.
 Take the help of your mentors to read the format of the dataset.
 Use this dataset to build a logistic regression model that predicts cloud cover 6 hours in the future using current weather measurements.
 Evaluate your model with a receiver operating characteristic curve, and find the area under the curve.
 For the evaluation, you will have to make sure that the training and test data are not the same.
-It is up to you to figure out how to manage ths.
+It is up to you to figure out how to manage this.
 Test your model on weather data from Stockholm (again obtain the dataset from koa).
 How good or bad is the model trained in Hawaii?

+2. Build a neural network with one neuron (with an appropriate choice of a loss function, regularization, and activation) that mimics
+	 * Linear Regression
+	 * Linear Regression with regularization (LASSO or Ridge)
+	 * Linear classification via Perceptrons
+	 * Linear classification via Support Vector machines (linear kernel) Optimize the neural network weights using Stochastic Gradient Descent, and see how closely you can match the optimal fit obtained by corresponding closed form solutions.